Disability Donations Trust

 How to apply

-Applications for a grant must be completed by a support worker, such as a Department of Human Services case manager, short-term response team member, information and triage officer or house Supervisor, or an equivalent position in a disability services provider.
+Applications for a grant must be completed by a support worker, such as a departmental case manager, short-term response team member, information and triage officer or house Supervisor, or an equivalent position in a disability services provider.

 Before completing an application, please read the Disability Donations Trust guidelines, which are available on this site:

 Grants for organisations – Herbert Allen Bequest

 The Herbert Allen Bequest can be used to provide bus excursions for children with an intellectual disability between the ages of 8 and 18, including board and lodging and other incidental expenses.